docker/docs/get-started/part3.md

 the background after a user uploads something, a service for the front-end, and so on.

-Services are really just "containers in production."
+Services are really just "containers in production".
 A service only runs one image, but it codifies the way that image runs&#8212;what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.
 Scaling a service changes the number of container instances